 How to determine the IR35 status

-Schools can easily determine the IR35 status of a worker by:
+Schools can easily determine the IR35 status of a contract by:

-- completing the BCC Programme of Works form
+- completing the BC Programme of Works form

 - completing HMRC’s Check Employment Status for Tax (CEST) online questionnaire